A theory for generalized morphisms and beyond: A possible strategy for equation solving

-Note that in either of Sections \ref{poly equ} and \ref{diff equ}, the “decomposition” of an equation $Q$ into ${{Q}_{1}},\cdots ,{{Q}_{m}}$ depends on a normal series of the Galois $T$-group of $Q$ (Lemmas \ref{17.1.1} and \ref{18.1.2}).
-However, for any other equation $Q$ to be solved, we do not know whether a similar situation arises, i.e., whether there is a connection between the “decomposition” of $Q$ described in Theorem \ref{19.2.1} and a normal series of the Galois $T$-group of $Q$ (defined by Definition \ref{19.1.6}).
+Note that in Sections \ref{poly equ} and \ref{diff equ}, the “decomposition” of an equation $Q$ into ${{Q}_{1}},\cdots ,{{Q}_{m}}$ depends on a normal series of the Galois $T$-group of $Q$ (\textit{cf.} Lemmas \ref{17.1.1} and \ref{18.1.2}).
+However, for any other equation $Q$, we do not know whether a similar situation arises, i.e. whether there is a connection between the “decomposition” of $Q$ described in Proposition \ref{19.2.1} and a normal series of the Galois $T$-group of $Q$ (defined by Definition \ref{19.1.6}).

 Moreover, we do not know whether there exists any case where the “decomposition” of $Q$ is related to the Galois $T$-monoid of $Q$ (defined by Definition \ref{19.1.6}) rather than the Galois $T$-group of $Q$.